dougtoppin/presentation-aws-codestar/PITCHME.md

 ---
 ### Demo

-(play desktop recording of a provisioing session here, pause at points to describe and discuss)
+(play desktop recording of a provisioning session here, pause at points to describe and discuss)

 ---
 ### What can't you do